InitialGAN: A Language GAN with Completely Random Initialization

 \subsection{Evaluation Metrics}

 For the token level metrics, we use \textbf{BLEU}~\cite{DBLP:conf/acl/PapineniRWZ02} to evaluate fluency and \textbf{Self-BLEU}~\cite{DBLP:conf/sigir/ZhuLZGZWY18} to evaluate diversity.
-Caccia et al.~\cite{DBLP:conf/iclr/CacciaCFLPC20} propose to tune temperature in the softmax to draw a curve so as to evaluate fluency and diversity together.
-However, InitialGAN does not model the word distribution directly, so we can not use this method to evaluate the performance.
-Instead, we find that \textbf{Inverse BLEU} is a good choice for evaluating the overall performance in both fluency and diversity.
+Caccia et al.~\cite{DBLP:conf/iclr/CacciaCFLPC20} propose to tune the temperature in the softmax to draw a curve so as to evaluate fluency and diversity together.
+However, InitialGAN models word representations, and does not use softmax to obtain specific word probabilities.
+Thus, we can not use this method to evaluate the performance.
+Instead, \textbf{Inverse BLEU} is a good choice for evaluating the overall performance in both fluency and diversity.
 Inverse BLEU uses sentences in test sets as inference and generated sentences as references.
 Sentences in test sets are fluency and diverse, so the generated sentences can get high Inverse BLEU only when they have good performance in terms of both aspects.
 When calculating token level metrics, all of them are calculated up to 5 grams and the size of each set is set to be 5,000.

 For the embedding level metrics, we use \textbf{Fr{\'{e}}chet Embedding Distance (FED)}~\cite{DBLP:conf/nips/dAutumeMRR19} which is identical with Fr{\'{e}}chet inception distance (FID)~\cite{DBLP:conf/nips/HeuselRUNH17} except for the encoding model.
-Although it can evaluate the global similarity of two distributions, previous work~\cite{DBLP:journals/corr/abs-2011-13527, DBLP:conf/nips/dAutumeMRR19} shows that its values are extremely small.
-We find that FED is not sensitive to the changes of sample quality.
+Although it can evaluate the global similarity of two distributions, previous work~\cite{DBLP:journals/corr/abs-2011-13527, DBLP:conf/nips/dAutumeMRR19} shows that its values are extremely small, and it is not sensitive to the change of sample quality.
 When models get similar FED, it does not mean that they get close performance.
 To further identify the differences of compared models, we propose a new metric, \textbf{Least Coverage Rate (LCR)}, which is calculated as follows:

 where $\mathbf{x}^a_i$ and $\mathbf{x}^b_i$ are the $i$-th and $j$-th sentences from sentence sets $\mathbf{X}_a$ and $\mathbf{X}_b$, respectively. $\mathbf{E}(\cdot)$ is the model to transform sentences into embeddings, $\tau$ is a hyperparameter, $Sim(\cdot)$ is a similarity function and $\delta(\cdot)$ is a function which returns 1 if input is higher than 0, and 0 for others.